karno/Cadena/readme.md

 # Cadena, the Alchemic Twitter Library

-This library is built for project Krile Asterisk, but you can use this library for your own project.
+This library is built for the "Krile Altair": next generation of Krile, but you can use this library for your own project.

 # Contains